Hastings Caves, Tahune, Huon Valley

 There is an opportunity to purchase lunch at the licenced café.
 Enjoy local produce, Tassie wine and cider.

-If you choose the extended tour, we will head to the summit of kunanyi/Mt Wellington.
+If you choose the extended tour (not available in winter), we will head to the summit of kunanyi/Mt Wellington.
 The drive goes through temperate rainforest and sub-alpine flora and past striking glacial rock formations.
 At the summit you will have spectacular panoramic views of Hobart, the River Derwent, Bruny Island and the Huon Valley.
 It’s the perfect end to the adventure.